erwan-lemonnier/klue-microservice-deploy/README.md

 eb use <YOUR_NEW_SERVICE_NAME>
 ```

-Calling 'eb use' marks this beanstalk application as the current live instance
+Calling 'eb use' marks this Beanstalk application as the current live instance
 of the micro-service, that will be swapped with the new instance upon every
 deploy.

 ## Configure your klue-microservice

 Your klue-microservice project should contain in its root a file called
-'klue-config.yaml' looking like:
+'klue-config.yaml' containing at least the following key-value pairs for the
+deploy pipeline to work:

 ```yaml
 name: <YOUR_NEW_SERVICE_NAME>